 Every business will be different so you will need to decide which elements of cybersecurity are most important to your workforce.
 Most businesses should incorporate phishing awareness since this is sure to be a key tactic used by cybercriminals during this period.

 You need to be confident that none of your employees could be duped by a fake email purporting to be from the company.
-Staff are likely to be anxious about pay, tax and health insurance during the pandemic.
+Staff is likely to be anxious about pay, tax, and health insurance during the pandemic.
 Phishing emails asking them to click a link for information could more easily slip under the radar when people are worried.

-Password hygiene is another simple yet vital part of any corporate cybersecurity strategy.
+Password Management is another simple yet vital part of any corporate cybersecurity strategy.
 Minimum rules for password strength should be imposed with employees instructed to change passwords regularly.
-All services, networks and applications should come under the umbrella to avoid creating a weak link in the chain.
+All services, networks, and applications should come under the umbrella to avoid creating a weak link in the chain.

 Due to the need for social distancing, security training should be managed online where possible.

-For many businesses, there is an assumption that mobile devices and remote workstations are riskier than on-site technology because they sit outside of the security perimeter.
+There is an assumption that mobile devices and remote workstations are riskier than on-site technology because they sit outside of the security perimeter for many businesses.
 This is often referred to as a ‘castle-and-moat’ approach.

 This can lead to a false sense of security where companies become blind to security threats within their security wall (e.g. insider crime, using insecure devices in the office) yet overly worried about accessing services outside of the office.

-Zero trust security services can be based in the cloud and handle connection requests from both inside and outside the office.
-Remote workers can download client software on to any device they use and access a familiar dashboard each time.
+Zero trust security framework can be based in the cloud and handle connection requests from both inside and outside the office.
+Remote workers can download client software onto any device they use and access a familiar dashboard each time.

-Zero trust security software can also prevent bottlenecks which can occur if remote workers have to connect to the on-site network before accessing services and applications.
+Zero trust security software can also prevent bottlenecks that can occur if remote workers have to connect to the on-site network before accessing services and applications.

-If you already have a VPN, make sure there are enough seats available for all your remote workers.
-Alternatively, there are third party VPN providers but you must make sure they have a good track record and servers in your region.
+If you already have a virtual private network set up, make sure there are enough seats available for all your remote workers.
+Alternatively, there are third-party VPN providers but you must make sure they have a good track record and servers in your region.